-Violence against health and social care workers has reached high levels.
+Violence against healthcare workers has reached high levels.
 Workplace violence is an incident in which a person is abused, threatened or assaulted while at work, including verbal abuse, threats, intimidation, sexual and physical assault.

 Your employer has a legal duty to put measures in place that protect the health, safety and wellbeing of their employees.
 Even when there are staff shortages, which strain the workforce, this legal duty remains.